ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/SetsAndMaps.rst.txt

 There is a better way.
 If the towns are stored in a array, and sorted by population, we can use the following algorithm:

-* Use a binary search to find the first town with a population of at least 1,000, and remember what position it has in the array.
+* Find the position in the array of the first town that has a population of at least 1,000.
+(We will see in Section :chap:`???` that is is possible to find this position efficiently.)
-* Use another binary search to find the *last* town with a population of *at most* 2,000, and remember its position.
+* Find the position in the array of the *last* town that has a population of *at most* 2,000.
 * Now return all towns between those two positions in the array.

-The cost of finding the towns using this algorithm is only :math:`O(\log n)` (two calls to binary search).

 This is an example of a *range query*: given a map, finding all items whose key lies in a given range.
-Some map implementations (such as sorted arrays) support answering range queries efficiently; we say that these data structures implement *sorted maps*.
+Some map implementations support answering range queries efficiently; we say that these data structures implement *sorted maps*.

 Apart from range queries, sorted maps support several other operations that take advantage of the natural order of the keys: